How to Grow Mushrooms: Complete Guide to Cultivating Mushrooms Indoors

 To give yourself the best shot of a successful effort growing mushrooms indoors, you’ll want to start with a clean and sterile space.

 You also need to be able to control temperature and humidity in this space to ensure that your substrate (like straw, compost, or CVG) is ready to shoot up some shrooms.
-I recommend getting a controlled grow tent, but it isn’t necessary.
+I recommend getting a controlled monotub, grow tent, or “martha tent,” but it isn’t necessary.
 A shoebox-sized tub or lasagna tray in a closet can work just fine.

 Be sure to pay extra attention to lighting and ventilation, as they also play important roles in the health of new mushrooms.